Asbury Park, New Jersey: LGBTQ+ community

 The Asbury Park Women's Convention is held annually, typically during March, with a focus on women-led workshops, musical performances, comedy sets, guest speakers, spoken word and other performing arts including poetry and artwork featured in a number of female-operated businesses in the Asbury area.

 The inaugural Asbury Park Dyke March was held in October 2020.

 Surfing and other sports

 Every winter, when the surf grows colder and rougher than in the summer, the city is home to the Cold War, an annual cold water surfing battle.

 In 1943, the New York Yankees held spring training in Asbury Park to comply with restrictions on rail travel during World War II.

-Asbury Park is the nominal home to Asbury Park F.C., described as "Asbury Park's most storied sports franchise and New Jersey's second-best football club."
+Asbury Park is the nominal home to Asbury Park FC, described as "Asbury Park's most storied sports franchise and New Jersey's second-best football club."
 The project is a parody of a modern pro soccer team born out of a joke between social media professional and soccer tastemaker Shawn Francis and his friend Ian Perkins, guitarist with The Gaslight Anthem.
 Despite never playing games the club has an extensive merchandise line available online, including new and retro replica jerseys.

 Parks and recreation

+There are several parks and recreational activities throughout Asbury Park.
+Several of the parks in the city host various community events throughout the year, including many pop-up events, farmer's markets, musical performances, etc.

+The most prominent historical recreational spot is the Asbury Park Boardwalk and the beach.
+The boardwalk has changed a lot over the years, and today hosts various restaurants and shops, along with the 3,600 seat Asbury Park Convention Hall and 1,600 seat Paramount Theater, which are both connected via an arcade.
+Other activities on the boardwalk include the Silverball Retro Arcade & Museum, the Asbury Splash Park, an 18 hole mini-golf, volleyball nets on the beach, a playground, and a dog park.